💌 The initial conversation

 The screening chat

-A typical screening chat helps you qualify whether the candidate is good enough to proceed to the next stage of the interview process.
-This kind of conversation typically revolves around getting as much information from a candidate as possible.
+A typical screening chat helps you qualify whether the developer is good enough to proceed to the next stage of the interview process.
+This kind of conversation typically revolves around getting as much information from them as possible.

 It’s also very important to provide an opportunity towards the end for the person you’re talking to to ask any questions that they might have.